hbowie/notenik-swift/README.md

 Notenik is a modern, powerful note-taking application written in Swift.

 This is one of several active repositories on GitHub containing code and/or documentation related to the Notenik Mac App.
-The programming code is written in Swift, and the documentation repos are each provided as separate Notenik Collections, authored in Markdown.
+The programming code is written in Swift, and the documentation is offered in a series of separate Notenik Collections, authored in Markdown.

-(There are also some inactive repos concerning an earlier version of Notenik, written in Java, and these will not be further mentioned here.)
+(There are also some inactive repos concerning an earlier version of Notenik, written in Java, and these will not be further mentioned in this README.)

 ## Notenik Links Outside of GitHub